hqwrong/minitox/README.md

 ## Config

-To keep simple, `minitox` does not provid command line options,except for `-h` and `--help`.
+To keep things simple, `minitox` does not provide command line options, except for `-h` and `--help`.
 To change its behaviour, you are encouraged to modify the source file and rebuild.
 The source file has been heavily commented.